-Illinois is the sixth most populous U.S. state with approximately 12.7 million people.1 However, just five insurance companies offer 2020 Obamacare plans state.
+Illinois is the sixth most populous U.S. state with approximately 12.8 million people.1 Nine insurance companies offer 2022 Obamacare plans in the state.
 Illinois’ public health insurance programs for low-income earners are much more robust.
 For example, enrollees in the state’s Medicaid and Children’s Health Insurance Program make up a fifth of the total population.
 There’s also a high number of Illinoisans enrolled in Medicare.

 Below are highlights about Illinois and the Affordable Care Act (ACA).
 Plus, we’ve summarized different types of health insurance options available to Illinois residents.

 How Has the Affordable Care Act Impacted Illinois?

 Illinois’ uninsured population declined rapidly after the passage of the 2010 Affordable Care Act (ACA), also called Obamacare.
 Uninsured rates in Illinois fell by nearly 50% between 2010 and 2019.
 As a result, more than 880,000 Illinoisans gained coverage.

 Illinois’ decision to expand Medicaid under the ACA led to more people having health insurance.
 Before 2014, single adults without dependents weren’t eligible for Medicaid, no matter their income.
 But 800,000 single adults (as of December 2020) have coverage thanks to Illinois’ Medicaid expansion.
 This increase accounts for about 28% of Illinois’ 2.5 million Medicaid enrollees.2